The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 • The names of some of the FASA staff that worked on FASA Star Trek lent their names to various "things" in the game universe: Proofreader Donna Ippolito's last name was used as the name for (and home planet of) the Ippolito (horse guys).
 Babcock Class Frigate named after a FASA employee, FASA's Baker class write up in the Fed Recog, 2nd edition mentioned the USS Knutson (for FASA artist Dana Knutson).

-• About the Klingons, 1st edition: Rules primarily focus on Imperial Marines.
+• "The Klingons, 1st edition" Rules primarily focus on Imperial Marines.
 It only hints on adventuring rather then going into details.
 Best used to create games where Klingon crews are the focus of the action, or may be used to flesh out Klingon opponents for your Star Fleet characters.

-• About the Klingons, 2nd edition: Rules focuses on what you need to run adventures in the entire empire with detailed worlds and ship info.
+• "The Klingons, 2nd edition" Rules focuses on what you need to run adventures in the entire empire with detailed worlds and ship info.
 Some of the information in these updated books contradict previously published Klingon information, but its not drastic and won't greatly effect previously published Klingon adventures.

 This Book was pulled from further publishing when Paramount had a chance to look it over.
 FASA didn't have official approval at the time FASA started selling the book.
 The book was said to be recalled and destroyed.
-Apparently many additional copies where printed or salvaged before being destroyed.
+Many additional copies where printed or salvaged before being destroyed, and sold.

 • About The Making of the TNG 1st Year Sourcebook: Paramount disliked FASA's Star Trek: The Next Generation Officer's Manual.
 FASA, in response to Paramount's order to pull the Next Generation Officer's Manual off the shelves produced this First Season Source Book.
 Paramount then approved the First Year Sourcebook with the included disclaimer "Some materials in this book were created expressly for Star Trek: The Role Playing Game, and may be invalidated by later episodes of Star Trek: The Next Generation."
 Material Paramount Officially Approved may also be invalidated later, Especially RPG Material.